liadb33/traffic-analyzer/README.md

 ## Architecture Overview

-Mini-iSID employs a two-phase detection architecture that first learns legitimate network behavior, then identifies deviations from the established baseline.
+Traffic Analyzer employs a two-phase detection architecture that first learns legitimate network behavior, then identifies deviations from the established baseline.

 ```mermaid
 flowchart TB